IEA-Paris/PPIAS/articles/normality-in-the-light-of-madness-applications-of-accompanied-auto-analysis-self-rehabilitation-in-novel-scenarios.md

 Being able to listen, to handle emotions and to use psychoanalytic training to work with damaged relationships has been crucial to introduce innovative ways of working in peace negotiations.
 It is evident that these processes are not linear, and this implies that crises are not a failure in the negotiation, but part of its normal course.

-# Conclusions
+## Conclusions

 Having understood that the mind is something that can be destroyed and decomposed, allowed us to appreciate in a new way what psychological life is.
 As we conceive psychosis as Psychological Destruction and Decomposition of the mind, we were able to develop a technique to treat and accompany people to transform their lifestyle and achieve a recovery of their psychic life.
 Applied to non-clinical scenarios, Accompanied Auto-Analysis proved to have novel effects in the contexts of peace negotiations and in the understanding of the psychological effects of peace processes and other sensitive topics in society.
 New scenarios still await to be explored, that can benefit from the application of the technique of Accompanied Auto-Analysis, and the Theory of Psychological Damage and Decomposition when applied to the new challenges the world is facing nowadays.

-# References

-Fairbairn, W.R.D.
-(1941).
-A revised psychopathology of the psychoses and psychoneuroses.
-The International Journal of Psychoanalysis, 22, 250--270.

-Fergusson, A. (2015a).
-Imaginary letters to Freud and other essays.
-Editorial Universidad del Rosario.

-Fergusson, A. (2015b).
-Accompanied Self-Rehabilitation.
-Editorial Universidad del Rosario.

-Freud, S. (1915).
-Instincts and their Vicissitudes.
-The Standard Edition of the Complete Psychological Works of Sigmund Freud 14:109-140.

-Harding, C.M., & Zahniser, J.H.
-(1994).
-Empirical Correction of Seven Myths about Schizophrenia with Implications for Treatment.
-Acta Psychiatrica Scandinavica, 90 (Suppl.
-384), 140-146.

-Inwood, M. (2019).
-Heidegger: A Very Short Introduction.
-Oxford.
-Retrieve at: https://doi.org/10.1093/actrade/9780198828662.001.0001.

-Jenkins J. H. (1997).
-Subjective experience of persistent schizophrenia and depression among US Latinos and Euro-Americans.
-The British Journal of Psychiatry: the journal of mental science, 171, 20--25.
-Retrieve at: https://doi.org/10.1192/bjp.171.1.20.

-Strauss J. S. (1989).
-Subjective experiences of schizophrenia: toward a new dynamic psychiatry--II.
-Schizophrenia Bulletin, 15(2), 179--187.
-Retrieve at: https://doi.org/10.1093/schbul/15.2.179.

-# Footnotes

-<1> "The farm", in Spanish.
+[^1]: "The farm", in Spanish.

-<2> Personal communication, 1997.
+[^2]: Personal communication, 1997.

-<3> For our explanation we will take the case of a male person.
+[^3]: For our explanation we will take the case of a male person.
 The same process can be applied to females as well.